Here is a quick author website check-up list for you to consider to improve your site.

 On a white background, this makes reading your posts less of a strain for readers on all devices.

 Did I make my point with this heading?

 You really want your post to be shared on social media.
 But without an eye-catching main image, it won’t get much attention.

 Facebook, Twitter, Flipboard, and in particular, Pinterest attracts visitors by using an appealing image.

 Also, so an image can be shared correctly, make sure it is larger than 400 x 200px, as many social networks will not share smaller images.

 Images within the post or page are not vital for social sharing, but they do help break up a long text.

-You can also use external linking to promote your books, but do this in moderation.
-Well, ok, I have a new book out, and it’s really good!
+You can use external links to promote your books, of course, but you should do this in moderation.

 Track Your Progress